nrfconnect/sdk-nrf/include/net/nrf_cloud_cell_pos.rst

 Request and process cellular positioning data
 *********************************************

-The :c:func:`nrf_cloud_cell_pos_request` function is used to request the cellular location of the device by type.
+The :c:func:`nrf_cloud_cell_pos_request` function is used to request the cellular location of the device.

 When nRF Cloud responds with the requested cellular positioning data, the :c:func:`nrf_cloud_cell_pos_process` function processes the received data.
 The function parses the data and returns the location information if it is found.